opoupeney/dfd/source/devguide/mob-gcs/mobgc-statictext.rst

 Statictext
 ===========

-Statictext controls display text that does not require user input.
+Statictext controls display text that read-only and does not require user input.
 They often serve as labels for other controls or to indentify areas of the View.
-They can also be used to display icons that add context to the user interface.
+They can also be used to add context to the user interface.

 |